tarantool/doc/doc/reference/reference_lua/fiber.rst

     .. method:: name(name)

         Change the fiber name.
-By default the Tarantool server's interactive-mode fiber is named 'interactive' and new fibers created due to :ref:`fiber.create <fiber-create>` are named 'lua'.
+By default a Tarantool server's interactive-mode fiber is named 'interactive' and new fibers created due to :ref:`fiber.create <fiber-create>` are named 'lua'.
         Giving fibers distinct names makes it easier to